paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-015-bureau-of-animal-industry.md

 July 22, 1942, ch.
 516, 56 Stat.
 674.

 #### Authorization of Appropriation
 Act Sept.
 21, 1944, ch.
 412, title I, § 101(g), 58 Stat.
-735, provided that: “There are hereby authorized to be appropriated for the purposes of this section [enacting this section, section 396, former section 429, and sections 430 and 431 of this title, and former [section 114a of Title 21](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section114a&num=0&edition=prelim), Food and Drugs] such sums as the Congress may from time to time determine to be necessary.”
+735, provided that: “There are hereby authorized to be appropriated for the purposes of this section [enacting this section, sections 396 and 398 of this title, former [section 429 of this title](./chapter-017-miscellaneous-matters.md#section-429), [section 626 of Title 21](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section626&num=0&edition=prelim), Food and Drugs, and former [section 114a of Title 21](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section114a&num=0&edition=prelim)] such sums as the Congress may from time to time determine to be necessary.”

 <a id="section-396"></a>